PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: : Methodology

 After all entities in $Q$ have been investigated, the LLM $\mathcal{M}$ synthesizes a comprehensive RCA report using its accumulated investigation history $I$ from Phase 3 with a prompt $\psi_{summary}$ to produce a diagnosis report ${D}$, \ie, $D = \mathcal{M}(\psi_{summary}(I))$. $D$ identifies the primary failure entities (root-cause entities), root-cause reasoning, and fault propagation chain, while providing a justification for each entity's diagnosis, citing evidence from the microservice code and observability data.
 This step consolidates the investigation and generates a structured, human-readable RCA report grounded in both observability and program-level reasoning.

-\Cref{fig:praxis-phase-4} presents an example final RCA report. \agent correctly identifies the Recommendation service as the root cause, specifically attributing the failure to a schema mismatch (accessing non-existent fields),and suggests remediation.
-It also accurately classifies Frontend and Frontend-proxy as symptoms-only and Product-catalog as unrelated.
+\Cref{fig:praxis-phase-4} presents an example final RCA report. \agent correctly identifies the Recommendation service as the root cause, specifically attributing the failure to a schema mismatch (accessing nonexistent fields), and suggests remediation.
+It also accurately classifies Frontend and Frontend-proxy as \textsc{Symptom Only} and Product-catalog as \textsc{Unrelated}.